cstan11/cstan11.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: TBA
+subtitle: Story of my life
 ---

-Boom!
+The world should revolve around me.

 ### my history